stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ### Questions
 1. Regarding the collection:
     - Who is it for?
-  b.
-How are they to collect?
+    - How are they to collect?
-c.
-How are they to distribute it?
+    - How are they to distribute it?

-4. Regarding Paul’s travel plans,
+2. Regarding Paul’s travel plans:
-a.
-Why does he visit them after Macedonia?
+    - Why does he visit them after Macedonia?
-b.
-Why does he stay in Macedonia?
+    - Why does he stay in Macedonia?

-3. Regarding Timothy’s visit,
+4. Regarding Timothy’s visit:
-a.
-Why does he want Timothy to have nothing to fear?
+    - Why does he want Timothy to have nothing to fear?
-b.
-What is the work of the Lord?
+    - What is the work of the Lord?

-4. Regarding Apollos’ visit, why would he be unwilling?
+5. Regarding Apollos’ visit, why would he be unwilling?

-5. What do these commands mean (v13-14)?
+6. What do these commands mean (v13-14)?
 Why would Paul tell to do these things?

-6. Regarding Stephanas,
+7. Regarding Stephanas:
-a.
-Why submit to them?
+    - Why submit to them?
-b.
-How did they supply what was lacking and refreshed their spirit?
+    - How did they supply what was lacking and refreshed their spirit?
-7. What’s a holy kiss?
+8. What’s a holy kiss?

-8. How does the cursing fit in this passage?
+9. How does the cursing fit in this passage?